dominiccalleja/BayesCalc-archive/README.md

 [FIXED]- BUG: seems there is a bug. there is a longer csv.index than number of questions.
 Need to check and figure out why [COMPLETE]- check underlying pba funcitons [COMPLETE.
 Not using old version]

+Uchenna: Can you put an example script of how you run this app?

 - add the functionality to generate a JS script.
 - add functionality to have 2 tiers of questions.
 Should run from something cleaver with the csv.
 Maybe grouped == 1 and a new class sub_question only invoked on a true at the previous tier.'